-Bake in oven for 18-25 minutes…18-20 minutes if using fresh berries, 22-25 minutes if using frozen berries.
-Toothpick inserted into center should come out clean or with few moist crumbs.
+Bake in the oven for 18-25 minutes…18-20 minutes if using fresh berries, 22-25 minutes if using frozen berries.
+A toothpick inserted into the center should come out clean or with few moist crumbs.
 Do not overbake, as you will have dry muffins, and nobody likes a dry muffin.

 The picture above is of a muffin made without flaxseed.
 If you use flaxseed, your muffins might be a little darker.
 Remove from pan and cool a bit on a platter.